pdegarcia/blendingbox/README.md

 ![alt tag](https://github.com/pdegarcia/blendingbox/blob/master/Implementation/images/header.jpg)

 Blendingbox comprises every topic related to the "Will It Blend?"
 Master's Thesis of Paulo Garcia (67051).
-In this repository, it will be available some interesting stuff which you may want to check out!
+In this repository, it is available some interesting stuff which you may want to check out!

  - Color Blends available in more than one Color Model.
  - Color Blending User Studies.